Bourges Cathedral

-Bourges Cathedral (French: Cathédrale Saint-Étienne de Bourges) is a Roman Catholic church located in Bourges, France.
+Bourges Cathedral or the Cathedral of Saint Stephen of Bourges (French: Cathédrale Saint-Étienne de Bourges) is a Roman Catholic church located in Bourges, France.
 The cathedral is dedicated to Saint Stephen and is the seat of the Archbishop of Bourges.
-Built atop an earlier Romanesque church from 1195 until 1230, it is largely in the High Gothic architectural style and was constructed at about the same time as Chartres Cathedral.
+Built atop an earlier Romanesque church from 1195 until 1230, it is largely in the High Gothic or Classic Gothic architectural style and was constructed at about the same time as Chartres Cathedral.
 The cathedral is particularly known for the great size and unity of its interior, the sculptural decoration of its portals, and the large collection of 13th century stained glass windows.
 Owing to its quintessential Gothic architecture, the cathedral was declared a UNESCO World Heritage Site in 1992.

 History

 Earlier cathedrals

 The walled city of Avaricum, the capital of the Gallic tribe of the Bituriges, was conquered by Julius Caesar in 54 B.C. and became the capital of the Gallo-Roman province of Aquitaine.
 Christianity was brought by Saint Ursinus of Bourges in about 300 A.D.; He is considered the first Bishop.
 A "magnificent" church building is mentioned by Gregory of Tours in the 6th century.
 In the 9th century, Raoul de Turenne reconstructed the older building.
 Between 1013 and 1030 a new and larger cathedral was constructed by the Bishop Gauzelin.
 Like the earlier churches, it was built against the city wall, and vestiges of it can be found under the present cathedral.

 In about 1100, King Philip I of France added Bourges and its province to his growing kingdom.
 In 1145 his son Louis VII of France presented his new wife Eleanor of Aquitaine, and she was formally crowned Queen of France in the old Gothic cathedral in Bourges.
 Beginning in about 1150 the Archbishop Pierre de La Châtre enlarged the old cathedral by adding two new collateral aisles, one on either side, each with two Romanesque portals, and also planned the reconstruction of the west front.